-As part of our equity investments, PDL has majority interest in Noden Pharma (which is comprised of a series of companies) and was acquired in July 2016, and LENSAR, which became a wholly owned subsidiary of PDL in May 2017 after PDL converted a significant amount of its previously owed LENSAR debt into LENSAR equity.
+As part of our equity investments, PDL owns Noden Pharma (which is comprised of a series of companies) and was acquired in July 2016, and LENSAR, which became a subsidiary of PDL in May 2017 after PDL converted a significant amount of its previously owed LENSAR debt into LENSAR equity.

 Noden Pharma is a global specialty pharmaceutical company that is focused on acquiring prescription medicines across a broad range of therapeutic areas.
 Its first acquisition was for the prescription drug aliskiren, sold under the brand names Tekturna® (aliskiren) and Tekturna HCT® (aliskiren and hydrochlorothiazide) in the United States, and Rasilez® and Rasilez HCT® in the rest of the world.
 The worldwide rights to manufacture, market, and sell the products were acquired from Novartis in July 2016.